Meet NIS2 Requirements with ChainSec

 Frågor och svar

-- When does the Cybersecurity Act take effect?
+- When does NIS2 take effect in Sweden?

 - What is the difference between essential and important entities?